 Coming from a family of physicians, I kept hearing, “HSS is the best in the world.”
 What did that mean, the Best?
 Now, 4 weeks post-op, I have a range of motion of 100 degrees, can walk without a cane, and am confident in being a yogi again soon.
 Why does HSS have such a high success rate?
 Why is it "The Best”?
 Your People!
 You all work together for our good, like a perfectly well oiled and very rare machine.

-From the first time I met Dr Cross, his PA Konstantinos Ververos, and his most incredible nurse office manager Selina Cortez, who was always available, there was a continuity of care.
+From the first time I met my surgeon, his PA Konstantinos Ververos, and his most incredible nurse office manager Selina Cortez, who was always available, there was a continuity of care.
 It continues until today.
 I never felt alone, or embarrassed for voicing a concern.
 I could always call Selina.
 When I was in pain, she had the efficient PA Christine contact me, and she even took calls from my home care nurse, Nadia.
 Everyone participated in my successful outcome, Blanche in security when I entered HSS on the 15th, Pearl who cleaned my knee, anesthesiologist Dr. Liu, who made me laugh, to Francisco who moved me to my room, were all concerned with a similar outcome, a successful prognosis for their patient.

 Your staff represents the highest standard of patient care.
 They are proud to be the integral part of HSS and its patients' success stories.
 They are the essence of your success.
 This is how I can move again and this is why HSS is "The Best".

 Even now, when I think of my night nurse Whitney, and day nurse Alana, I want to cry.
 The confidence they instilled, the professionalism, sensitivity and knowledge they brought to my bedside when I was in the most pain, at my most vulnerable, and, especially with all the COVID-19 restrictions, totally alone.